Mango and Squid Buddha Bowl – PBS Remake (video)

 First I went looking for veggies I wanted in my bowl.
 But decided to stick with the ingredients I remembered in my friend’s dish had, which were an array of fresh herbs: mint, cilantro and Thai basil, and mango.

-Mango & Squid Buddha Bowl Ingredients
+Mango and Squid Buddha Bowl Ingredients

-Mango & Squid Buddha Bowl Ingredients
+Mango and Squid Buddha Bowl Ingredients

 Squid As My Protein